 2. Outcome Proposal

 After a market closes, an approved proposer submits a proposed resolution to the UMA Optimistic Oracle.
-To do so, they must post a $750 USDC bond.
+To do so, they must post a $750 PUSD bond.

 The proposal specifies: